AMSAT-NA/PacSatFSKBoard/NOTES.md

 Also document that you cannot turn off power when the board is connected to the debugger or bad things can happen, and that the serial port doesn't work if you don't have the JTAG connector in place.

+Add a line from the hardware watchdog to the RTC input so a reset can tell if the hardware watchdog fired.

 # Not going to do